 Servers

-2. Select the Safe Mode or Ghost Mode, scroll down and customize the paths as you like
+2. Select Safe Mode or Ghost Mode and customize paths.

 server {